tristengoodz/pysura/README.rst

 have better mobile support.
 Let's bring python to mobile.
 Let's bring python to the web.
 Let's bring python to the edge.
 Let's bring python everywhere.
 And let's skin it with Flutter and feed it all the data it wants with GraphQL and Hasura.

+Do I have to use Flutter for the frontend?
+No way!
+Pysura places firebase in front of your Hasura instance, so if your frontend of choice supports Firebase Auth integrations or libraries, you can use it, or even better open a PR and add a template for your provider.

 What is a Pysura Microservice?

-It's a wrapper around a FastAPI app that holds a collection of actions, events, and chron-jobs related to it's function.
+It's a wrapper around a FastAPI app that holds a collection of actions, events, and chron-jobs related to its function.
 I.e. A payment microservice might have all code related to payment processing.
 It bakes in Auth with an extra decorator which gives you easy access to the calling user each time a method is called.
 This works by using opaque tokens that pass through the headers into the microservice.
 It's a very simple way to do auth, and it's very secure.
 It gives full RBAC at a column level, and you can design rather complex auth rules using Hasura's permission system.
+Each action, event, and chron-job is placed in a separate file with routing already handled and the calling users information passed in the calling context.
+It makes it very easy to build your business logic in a clean, consistent way that is easy to test and maintain, and also easy to hand off to other developers.

 Do I need to deploy Hasura with Pysura to use it?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^